Liz Barker, Global Head of BE Intelligence and Networks

 I am excited to be working within the research industry at The Behavioural Architects and putting my skills to good use!

-Jamie Halliday, Associate Director
+Jamie Halliday, Director

 I joined The Behavioural Architects in 2013.
 Prior to this move, I spent five years at FreshMinds research.
 I'm an experienced qualitative researcher - both in the off- and online worlds, and I really enjoy getting involved in projects that involve strategic thinking - whether it’s innovation, creative development, product and concept evaluation, branding or shopper research.
 I have worked across a range of client sectors including FMCG (particularly food), finance and banking, retail, technology, healthcare, and public services.